Computational Biology: A New Investment Frontier

 Though investors may be surprised at the inclusion of a large and established company like GlaxoSmithKline in this article, I believe it is worth mentioning due to the fact that the company made, in my mind, an underappreciated deal with the company 23andMe in 2018 that has potentially far-reaching ramifications.
 This deal involved a four-year research partnership (with a one-year option) as well as a $300 million equity stake in 23andMe.
 In exchange for this investment, GlaxoSmithKline was granted access to a large trove of anonymized genetic data.
 This data will be utilized to

-Improve target sel0ection to allow safer, more effective 'precision' medicines to be discovered.
+Improve target selection to allow safer, more effective 'precision' medicines to be discovered.
 Genetic data can significantly improve our understanding of diseases, their pathways and mechanisms, supporting the design and development of more targeted medicines.
 Use of genetic data in selecting drug targets can increase both the probability of success in a particular indication and avoid unwanted safety risks.

 Support identification of patient subgroups that are more likely to respond to targeted treatments.
 Scale is critical for the detection of genetic effects in smaller subsets of diseases and patients.
 With over 80% of 23andMe's customer base consenting to participate in research, their aggregate and de-identified data could help enable the discovery of a significant number of novel associations from a diverse range of people, which would not otherwise be possible.